Abdominal Assessment: Beyond Bowel Sounds

 Published: 13 November 2016

-The other three tools are important to fully assessing the abdomen, though many nurses skip these parts and proceed directly to bowel sounds.
+The other three tools are important to fully assess the abdomen, though many nurses skip these parts and proceed directly to bowel sounds.
 By slowing down assessment and giving the abdomen the time and attention it needs, nurses can notice problems that may get past even the most experienced doctors.

 When assessing the abdomen, inspection is often overlooked.
 Merely looking at the abdomen can tell you a great deal about the patient and their relative health.